databrickslabs/remorph/docs/pluggable_transpilers/transpilers.md

   version: 1 # mandatory, _must_ equal 1
   name: <name of the transpiler> # mandatory, can be different from the folder name
   dialects: # this section is mandatory and cannot be empty
-    - <sql dialect 1> # such as 'oracle' - it is recommended to leverage dialect names from sqlglot)
+    - <sql dialect 1> # such as 'oracle' - it is recommended to leverage existing dialect names
     - <sql dialect 2>
     - ...
     - <sql dialect _n_>